 Area of Spend Cost (£) Intended Outcomes How will impact be measured?
-Monitored by Impact and value for money of intervention (to be assessed at the end of the academic year) TA Support £4340 Targeted, precise interventions as a result of smaller pupil:adult ratio Interventions timely (at the time of teaching) Progress rates are at least expected (RWM) and indicate parity or a closing of the gap with non pp peers Sustained progress can be tracked in pupil work books and summative assessment data SLT Governors Extra curricular provision £600 Removal of financial barriers to full access to ALL areas of extra curricular activity Enhanced self esteem Good attendance Attendance rates broadly in-line with non pupil premium peers • SLT
+Monitored by Impact and value for money of intervention (to be assessed at the end of the academic year) TA Support £4000 Targeted, precise interventions as a result of smaller pupil:adult ratio Interventions timely (at the time of teaching) Progress rates are at least expected (RWM) and indicate parity or a closing of the gap with non pp peers Sustained progress can be tracked in pupil work books and summative assessment data SLT Governors Extra curricular provision £600 Removal of financial barriers to full access to ALL areas of extra curricular activity Enhanced self esteem Good attendance Attendance rates broadly in-line with non pupil premium peers • SLT

-Current Year 2018-2019
+Current Year 2019/20

-In the year 2018-2019 (Census at January 2018) the school had 2 children entitled to the Free School Meals element of the Pupil Premium (£1,320).
-1 child was entitled to the Post LAC element (£2,300).
-This would make a total of £4940.
+In the year 2019/20 (Census at January 2019) the school had 2 children entitled to the Free School Meals element of the Pupil Premium (£1,320).
+1 child was entitled to the Post LAC element (£1900).
+This totals £4540.

-The money will be spent in a broadly similar way to last year.
-A number of changes have been made including:
+The money will be spent in a broadly similar way to last year.:

-• Changes to the teaching assistant staff delivering intervention support, with a priority placed on reading and mathematics support.
+• Priority placed on reading and mathematics support.